Interview with Alpacalypse Productions for Film VFX

 Alpacalypse Productions: We used After Effects to composite all the effects and Premiere Pro to edit.
 The 3D modeling was all done in Maya and rendered through Arnold.

-Fox Renderfarm: Since you rendered this video by using Fox Renderfarm, what's your idea for our render farm service?
+Fox Renderfarm: Since you rendered this video by using Fox Renderfarm, what's your idea for our cloud rendering service?

 Fox Renderfarm: That's really a huge compliment for us, and we are so glad that we could help.
 OK, if we ask you to choose one favorite work from all of your studio works, which one you will pick?
 Why?